 Cats, as with humans, may suffer from excess intestinal gas, usually because of their diet.
 While cats are typically less gassy than dogs, even occasional indigestion can make staying in the same room with a flatulent cat almost unbearable.
-Fortunately, for both you and your feline, you can take steps and use some home remedies that may offer both of you some relief.
+Fortunately, for both you and your feline, you can take steps and use some home remedies that may offer gas relief for cats.

-If you have a secure outdoor area for your cat to play in, encourage him to exercise after mealtime and before he comes back indoors.
+If you have a secure outdoor area for your cat to play in, encourage them to exercise after mealtime and before they come back indoors.
 Roll a soft ball or pull it behind you on a string to get his attention.
-"The Doctors Book of Home Remedies for Dogs and Cats" reports that a little exercise will quicken the digestive process.
-In addition, playing outdoors may prompt your cat to move his bowels, further reducing his risk of passing gas.
+A little exercise will quicken the digestive process.
+In addition, playing outdoors may prompt your cat to move their bowels, further reducing their risk of passing gas.

-Soy, a common ingredient in cat food, is a good source of protein, but some felines have a hard time digesting it.
+In addition to your cat's mealtime habits, their diet may be the cause behind their gas.
+Some cat foods include ingredients that are harder for cats to digest, including soybeans, beans, peas, and corn.
 Compare the labels on similar cat food products.
-Ingredients appear in the order of amount so a cat food with more soy will list the ingredient higher on the list than another brand with less soy.
+Ingredients appear in the order of amount so a cat food with more soybeans, peas, or corn will list the ingredient higher on the list than another brand with fewer of these ingredients.